learn-co-students/basic-apis-lab-v-000/README.md

 1. Set up a [Github app](https://github.com/settings/developers) and get a Client ID and Secret for use with this lab.
-2. Update the `RepositoriesController` and use Faraday to use the Github [repository search](https://developer.github.com/v3/search/#search-repositories).
+2. Update the `RepositoriesController` and use Faraday to query the Github [repository search](https://developer.github.com/v3/search/#search-repositories).
 Use your [client ID and secret](https://developer.github.com/v3/#increasing-the-unauthenticated-rate-limit-for-oauth-applications) for the request.
 3. Display the search results on the page.
 Include the name, a link to the repository, and the description.